bohlinger/wavy/docs/vietnam21.rst

     * check if a config folder exists using xdg
     * fall back on default files within the package

-It is probably easiest to start off copying the default config files you would like to edit to a directory of your choice.
+We will start off copying the default config files listed above to a directory of your choice.
 Then remove the ".default" extension.
 For simplicity, let's assume that you have your custom config files in *~/wavy/config/*.

+The main changes that will occur in this workshop are:

+   * adjusting the path
+   * adding you model

 2. download L3 satellite altimetry data
 #######################################